mdfranz/nmappia/README.md

 ## Inputs

 Targets can be selected from one our mor inputs:
+- Netblock Lists
-- Network Lists
+- Arbitrary File Lists
+- Compute APIs (EC2)
 - DNS APIs (Linode, Route53, Zone Transfers)
-- Compute APIs (EC2)
-- Arbitrary File Lists

 ## Outputs
 After scans complete the outputs can be sent to the following
 - Pure Syslog output
+- Elasticsearch
+- JSON Dumps
 - JSON TCP Stream (suitable for sending to NXLOG)
-- JSON Dumps
-- Elasticsearch
 - Slack Channels
 - PagerDuty Alerts

 # Configuration

+Inputs and Outputs and Scan options are configured in nmappia.conf

 # External Dependencies
  - python-libnmap
  - boto
  - Nmap